Polymer/old-docs-site/getting-started.md

 To enable a custom element with Toolkit features:

-* Load the [Toolkit kernel](/toolkit-kernel-explainer.html) (`toolkit/components/g-component.html`).
+* Load the [Toolkit kernel](/toolkit-kernel-explainer.html) (`toolkit/toolkit.js`).
 * Add a `<script>` element that includes the `component()` initializer.
 This endows the custom element with Toolkit features, such as data binding and event mapping.

-In the following sample we convert our basic custom element into a g-component named `tk-element`.
+In the following sample we convert our basic custom element into a Toolkit component named `tk-element`.

 {% include samples/tk-element.html %}